✦ NABH Certified Ayurvedic Hospital

 Conditions We Treat

 Our cervical treatment protocols address a range of neck and upper spine conditions.
 Many patients come to us after being advised cervical spine surgery and find relief through our non-surgical approach.
+For the pinched-nerve, arm-radiation form specifically, see our dedicated guide to cervical radiculopathy treatment.

 Cervical Spondylosis